figure002/setlyze/src/doc-src/source/user_manual.rst

 for a single species (or multiple species grouped together) on SETL plates (analysis "Attraction within Species").

-A record has a maximum of 25 positive spots, so this results in a maximum of 25 record groups.
+A record has a maximum of 25 :ref:`positive spots <definition-positive-spot>`, so this results in a maximum of 25 record groups.
 Group 1 contains records with just one positive spot, group 2 contains records with two positive spots, et cetera.
 Records of group 1 and 25 are left out however.
 Group 1 is skipped because it is not possible to calculate spot distances for records with just one positive spot.
 And group 25 is excluded because